alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 Some requests make it through the CDN and cache layers to 'origin'.
 Origin is a stack of computers in the cloud - in this case, AWS - and its entry point is a load balancer.

-The AWS load balancer knows based on the hostname whether to proxy the request to another cloud provider (such as Carrenza), or keep it within AWS.
-This is configured in govuk-dns-config; see an [example][govuk-dns-config-example].
-Most applications are now in AWS - see [Hosting][] for more details.
+The load balancer knows based on the hostname which machine 'class' to route to.

-Once a request has been routed to the right stack, the load balancer in that stack routes the request to a machine (node/server) of the right 'class'.
 Different classes of machine run different sets of GOV.UK applications.
 How many machines are allocated to a class - and how big those machines are - is configured using [Terraform][], in [govuk-aws][].
 What runs on each machine class is configured in govuk-puppet, a file and process management system we'll